Church of England's Cathedrals and Major Churches Officer, College Tutor

 Adrian is a graduate of the Universities of Durham and Oxford.
 After his ordination in 1992 Adrian served as a curate in Lichfield, as a Team Vicar on a housing estate in Stafford, and then as vicar of a large post-industrial parish in Walsall.
 He then spent seven years as a Residentiary Canon at Coventry Cathedral before spending eight years in the Diocese of Oxford as Rector of Woodstock and Bladon, Area Dean of Woodstock, and Assistant Archdeacon of Dorchester.

-A keen musician and a Fellow of the Royal College of Organists, for a few years Adrian could be heard at the organ in episodes of The Archers.
+A keen musician and a Fellow of the Royal College of Organists, for a few years Adrian could be heard at the organ in episodes of BBC R4’s The Archers.
 As well as music, he loves sport (especially squash and cricket), literature, theatre and cinema, and travelling at home and abroad.
 He has published on the spirituality of Julian of Norwich, liturgy and worship, and the theology of sacred space.
-Adrian is married to Lucy's tutor and Bye-Fellow, the Rev’d Dr. Megan Daffern.
+Adrian is married to the Rev’d Dr. Megan Daffern, a Hebrew scholar who is currently serving as Dean and Director of Studies in Theology at Gonville and Caius College.